 All of our leather journals are handmade by a small family business in Rajasthan, India.
-They have been expertly crafted using a mixture of contemporary and traditional methods and the pages have been bound by hand so they are strong and perfect for traveling.
+They have been expertly crafted using a mixture of contemporary and traditional methods and the pages have been bound by hand so they are strong and perfect for travelling.

 The paper used in these journals is handmade using recycled cotton (also known as khadda, kaddi or khaddi) leftover from the massive garment industry in India.
 It is acid-free because we only use unbleached cotton and it produces a beautiful paper, easy to write, draw or paint on.
-We don't recommend using fountain pen with this type of handmade paper.
+We don't recommend using a fountain pen with this type of handmade paper.

 The leather used is a by-product of the meat industry in India and is tanned using only natural dyes.

 By buying this product you will be supporting the work of skilled artisans and craftspeople in Rajasthan, India.